Panasonic GX9 vs Sony A9

 |Olympus E-M10 III||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 |Sony A7 III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 |Sony A7R III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 |Sony A7 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX9 lacks such a headphone port.

-Both the GX9 and the A9 are recent models that are part of the current product line-up.
-The GX9 replaced the earlier Panasonic GX8, while the A9 does not have a direct predecessor.
+The GX9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.